-All participants crossed international borders; no participants were trained in-country.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 Office of Safe and Healthy Students

 The Office of Safe and Healthy Students administers, coordinates, and recommends policy for improving the quality and excellence of programs and activities that are designed to: